-European citizens do not have to apply neither for a study visa nor for a Permit to Stay, but must provide a valid copy of their passport or national ID during Orientation.
+European citizens do not have to apply for either a study visa or for a Permit to Stay, but must provide a valid copy of their passport or national ID during Orientation.

 Please find the list of European countries here.